 The cheaper price does mean that are some drawbacks including a smaller, lower-resolution screen and no HDMI support.
 But it does come with Alexa, Amazon's voice-activated personal assisant.
 And at this price, that's pretty amazing.

-Another cheap but decent tablet to consider is Lenovo’s Tab 3.
+Another cheap but decent tablet to consider is Lenovo’s Tab 7 Essential.
 Lenovo is known for making affordable tablet devices, and this is one of its best.
 It comes with 16GB of built-in storage, but that can be expanded using a memory card.
-With only 1GB of RAM, it's slower than the Hudl 2, but it does come with clever face recognition technology to keep your tablet as secure as possible.
+With only 1GB of RAM, it's slower than the Hudl 2, but it does come with GPS for using mapping apps while on the move.

 Acer Iconia One 8”